calclavia/Electrodynamics/README.md

 5. Install it into Minecraft just like any other Forge mod.

 ### License
-"Resonant Induction" is under the Calclavia Mod License (http://calclavia.com/license/cl).
+"Resonant Induction" is under the Educational Public License (http://calclavia.com/license/rpl).